catseye/The-Dossier/article/Classic Computer Games.md

 about how sewer systems and refrigeration changed life as we know it before playing this game?
 Probably not.

+It is an entire series.
+The only one I played extensively was _Civilization II_.

 ### The Incredible Machine

 *   authors: Kevin Ryan
+*   genre: Puzzle
 *   date released: 1993
 *   wikipedia: https://en.wikipedia.org/wiki/The_Incredible_Machine_(series)